 But what tipped the tide was turning on the TV on Labor Day, and there was someone who looked a whole lot like Nichelle Nichols, Uhura on the original Star Trek, on the CBS-TV soap opera The Young and The Restless, which, I assure you, I never watch.
 And it was!

-My excitement, BTW, was only mildly tempered by the fact that The Wife has NO idea who Uhura was, let alone Nichols, who was one of the very few black actors on TV in 1966-1969, when the original series aired.
-But my late father, who watched that series in real time, even as I mostly ignored it, know the significance of the actress and the character.
+My excitement, BTW, was only mildly tempered by the fact that The Wife has NO idea who Uhura was, let alone Nichols, who was one of the very few black actors on TV in 1966-1969 when the original series aired.
+But my late father, who watched that series in real time, even as I mostly ignored it, knew the significance of the actress and the character.